microsoft/UFO/instantiation/README.md

 All encountered error messages and tracebacks are saved in `instantiation/tasks/your_folder_name_instantiated/instances_error/`.

+#### 4. Execute Task

+The instantiated plans will be executed by a execute task.
+In the execution process, all the implemented steps and the screenshots will be saved, which are shown in `instantiation/log/your_folder_name_instantiated/execute/`.

+If the task is deemed a good instance, it will be saved in `instantiation/tasks/your_folder_name_instantiated/instances_pass/`; otherwise, it will be saved in `instantiation/tasks/your_folder_name_instantiated/instances_fail/`.

+All encountered error messages and tracebacks are saved in `instantiation/tasks/your_folder_name_instantiated/instances_error/`.
 ## Notes

 1. Users should be careful to save the original files while using this project; otherwise, the files will be closed when the app is shut down.